andreivisan/hudagents/README.md

 2. **Local vs Remote agents** - HudAgents will let use choose per agent whether to use a local model or a cloud service.
 That way the user has control over what data is shared and what stays local.

-3. Each agend in HudAgents can be designed as a modular component with a defined role.
+3. Each agent in HudAgents can be designed as a modular component with a defined role as one of the two:
+    - **Stateless tools** (pure functions: “transcribe this”, “detect objects”).
+    - **Stateful agents** (have memory, persona, internal goals).

 ### Data model

+Starting with future versions:
     - `protobuf` will be used for message passing and graph structure.
     - `JSON` will be used for optional debug export or external logs.

+Currently internal Rust structs will be used.

 ### Tooling & Visualisation